CIA: history and current situation. Central Intelligence Agency (CIA) overview

 Technical service(Technical Service).

-From the very beginning of its existence, the Central Intelligence Agency could not do without support services designed to provide the operational and analytical units of the CIA with everything necessary for their hard work in the field of protecting American democracy.
-Human resources, logistics, global communications, information services, financial management, equipment and materials procurement, security issues, medical services - all these tasks required the creation of appropriate structures.
+From the very beginning of its existence, the Central Intelligence Agency could not do without support services designed to provide the CIA's operational and analytical units with everything they needed for their arduous work in the field of protecting American democracy.
+Work with personnel, logistics, global communications, information services, work with finances, purchase of equipment and materials, security issues, medical services - all these tasks required the creation of appropriate structures.

-For a long time, the CIA's support services were merged into the Directorate of Administration.
-He dealt with the selection, training and retraining of personnel, ensured the security of CIA personnel and facilities, provided encrypted communications with the residencies, was responsible for supply, finance and medical care.
-The number of its staff was estimated at 5 thousand people.
+For a long time, the CIA's support services were combined into the Directorate of Administration.
+He was involved in the selection, training and retraining of personnel, ensured the security of CIA personnel and facilities, provided encrypted communications with residencies, and was responsible for supplies, finance and medical care.
+The number of its personnel was estimated at 5 thousand people.

-In June 2001, the Administrative Directorate was disbanded, and the heads of its divisions were reassigned directly to the CIA Executive Director.
+In June 2001, the Directorate of Administration was disbanded, and the heads of its divisions were reassigned directly to the executive director of the CIA.
 However, it soon became clear that this step was wrong.
-As a result, after some time, these structures were again merged into the Provision Directorate.
+As a result, after some time, these structures were again united into the Support Directorate.

-In a speech on December 16, 2009, CIA Director Leon Panetta called the Directorate of Support "the largest of the directorates of the CIA."
-It currently includes:
+In a speech on December 16, 2009, CIA Director Leon Panetta called the Sustainment Directorate "the largest of the CIA directorates."
+Currently it includes:

 Global Services(Global Services).